simonjwright/ada_caser/test.md

    Ada.Text_IO.Put_Line ("testing");
 end UseR;
 ```
-In this case the case of the end `UseR` is adjusted to match `procedure UseR`.
+Here, the case of the end `UseR` is adjusted to match `procedure UseR`.

 ## Feature 4: Language version support